 When you’re choosing a new bathroom suite, there’s a lot to consider.
 After all, with many of us only renovating our bathrooms a handful of times in our lifetime, it’s important that the quality, style and functionality of your bathroom is up to scratch.

-WRAS approval plays a huge part in selecting new bathroom units, fixtures and fittings.
+WRAS approval plays a part in selecting new bathroom units, fixtures and fittings, especially when your project must comply to new build regulations.
 However, many people have no idea about WRAS approved products are, or why they are important.
 We’ve created a helpful guide outlining everything you need to know about WRAS and why it matters.

 So what exactly is WRAS?

 WRAS is a Water Regulations Advisory Scheme created by UK water regulations and bylaws to ensure that all businesses maintain the highest standards of equipment.
-To become WRAS certified, all products undergo significant testing by independent labs and water suppliers to ensure that they comply with the guidelines laid out in the scheme.
+To become WRAS certified, all products undergotesting by independent labs and water suppliers to ensure that they comply with the guidelines laid out in the scheme.

 WRAS rules apply to any water fitting, which will carry water from the public mains water supply.
 With this in mind, it sets the standard against waste, misuse, undue consumption or contamination of the water supply and must be ‘of an appropriate quality and standard’.